NLTP/Rules/README.md

 - (3) The map rotation for A-team and B-team will consist of the same maps.

 #### _Section B - Playoffs_
-- (1) Captains with a team in the playoffs will vote on the regular season map rotation to select 7 of the original 14 maps.
+- (1) Captains of the top 6 seeds in the playoffs will submit a ranked list of preferences from the regular season map rotation to select 8 of the original 14 maps.
+   + (a) Maps will be chosen from the top of the list from team seeds in the following order: 2-1-6-5-4-3-2-1.
+This means that a map from the second seed is chosen, then the first seed, then the sixth, fifth, and so on.
+      - (i) If the map at the top of a team's list has already been submitted by a team before them in line, the next map on their list that has not been submitted will instead be added to the playoff rotation.
+         * (1) Teams will submit 9-[seed] maps.
+Ex. the 5th seed will submit 4 (9-5) maps in order of preference.
 - (2) There will be separate votes for A-team and B-team playoffs and so the map rotations may differ.
 ___
 ### Article VII - Matches